 3. Newsprint: Newsprint serves the newspaper & magazines industry.
 This segment forms 18% of Indian paper industry.
 This segment is under stress due to lower growth rates and import threat.

-Our actual results could differ materially from those anticipated in these statements a result of certain factors.
+Our actual results could differ materially from those anticipated in these statements as a result of varied factors.
 The company will try or make efforts to increase in the revenue and profit of the company in future.
 The company will also try to enter in new geographical area for capturing more market and try to increase the percentage to participate in the national and international market.
 A large portion of the revenue is dependent on the top clients of the company and the loss of any one of major client cloud significantly impact of the business.
 We may be the subject of litigation which, if adversely determine could harm our business and operating result.

 E) Internal Financial Control and their adequacy:

 The Company identifies a risk based internal audit scope and assesses the inherent risk in the processes and activities of the department within the company and ensures that appropriate risk management limits, internal control mechanisms and mitigation strategies are in place.
 The Internal Auditors, via, their internal audit reports, make suggestion for better application of policies and rules relating to the deficiencies/non-compliance of various audit areas and give suggestions/recommendations and control directives like periodic reconciliation, proper authorizations/approvals, processing controls, segregations of duties, maker-checker approach, etc. so as to mitigate the deficiencies and make the process, procedure, systems and functions more robust, accountable, reliable and compliant.
 The suggestions made by the Internal Auditors and the compliances thereof are placed before the Audit Committee.
 The Audit Committee of the company, the details of which have been provided in the Corporate Governance Report.
 The Committee reviews audit reports submitted by the Internal Auditors.
-Internal Financial Controls Suggestions for improvement are considered and the Committee follows up on the implementation of corrective actions.
-The Committee also meets the Statutory Auditors to ascertain, inter alia, their views on the adequacy of internal control systems in the company.

 F) Financial Performance: